Travel Report Mallorca

 Most will ask: “Wildlife and Nature photography on Mallorca?
 What’s there really to photograph?”
 Everyone knows the island as a sunny island, with beautiful beaches and the “Ballermann”.
 But very few have ever looked at the parks or know that the Parc Natural de S’Albufeira de Mallorca is a bird sanctuary, where there are free-living cattle, Mustangs and a whole range of rare birds.
 All this in the middle of one of the largest holiday homes (Bay of Alcudia and Cala Ratjada) in the east of the island.

-We went twice for a short trip on the island, once in January and once in March, to see some of the most beautiful places during these less touristic months.
-This Travel Report Mallorca covers the northern part of the island from Puerto d’Andratx to Cap Formentor.
+We went many times for short and long trips (up to 2 months) to the island, mainly in spring and autumn, to see some of the most beautiful places during these less touristic months.
+This Travel Report Mallorca covers mainly the northern part of the island from Puerto d’Andratx to Cap Formentor.
 A route that can easily be explored by car in 2-3 days.
+But you can also find mote places from all over the island in our video above.

 In the summer these routes are partially overloaded (traffic jam) or completely blocked (Cap Formentor), so you should do them outside the season.